Iterative Exploration-Driven Sparse SDP Clustering via Thompson Sampling: Proof of Theorem

 \subsection{Reformulation into high-probability bound problem}

-The primary goal of this section is to derive Corollary \ref{corollary:problem_reformulation}, which converts the optimality condtion into high-probability bounds.
+The primary goal of this section is to derive Corollary \ref{corollary:problem_reformulation}, which converts the optimality condition into high-probability bounds.
 Let $S \subset [p]$ be a support set, and consider the primal SDP problem \eqref{optim:SDP_submatrix_S} corresponding to $S$, recalled below:

 Let $ \mathcal{L}(\mathbf{Z}, \mathbf{Q}^S, \lambda^S, \boldsymbol{\alpha}^S, \mathbf{B}^S) $ denote the associated Lagrangian function.
 Here, the Lagrange multipliers

 correspond to the primal constraints